frosas/lag/README.md

   two children with same key, all keys must be unique within its siblings.")
 - Display a "Loading..." while loading the JS (use Inferno on the server side).
 - Inform the user when the service worker is update (and suggest reload).
+- `_abortOldestPingsOverConcurrencyLimit()` to not abort "the first of the last unresponded pings".

 ## Development